 Syndets vs Natural Soap?

 A syndet is the name given to a cleansing bar or liquid made with synthetic surfactants.
 Syndet bars cannot really call themselves "soap," because the word "Soap" actually has a legal definition provided by the FDA.
-Since syndets are detergents they do not meet the legal definition of soap.
+Since syndets are made with synthetic surfactants they do not meet the legal definition of soap.

 There is a lot of buzz, basically a marketing ploy, about using pH balanced syndet bars to go "soap-free."
 The theory is that since they are less alkaline than natural soap they will not harm the acid mantle.